 The following shows a Dashboard with replication successfully running between the Home to 50-box.

 The Dashboard Topology page displays your registered JPDs across geographical areas in a map view with a set of indicators that provide insight into the health of your services running on each JPD.
 By default, the Topology page displays information about the Home JPD that was configured during the installation process.
-When you install Mission Control and connect it to JFrog Artifactory, the JPD that Mission Control is part of is automatically declared the Home JPD and is displayed in the Topology view as the default location.
+When you enable Mission Control as an Artifactory microservice, the JPD that Mission Control is part of is automatically declared the Home JPD and is displayed in the Topology view as the default location.